Bedrock-OSS/bedrock-wiki-legacy/concepts/json-ui.md

 }
 ```

 You will need to add another binding object to the text to control its visibility.
 Recall that `#visible` controls visiblity of the object directly through bindings.
 The following example will not render the title string `hello world` but will render all other strings.
+Try typing ``/title @s title hello world`` to see it in-game.

 {% include filepath.html path="vanilla/ui/hud_screen.json"%}
 ```jsonc